prioritizr/oppr/cran-comments.md

 Dear CRAN maintainers,

-I am pleased to submit the initial release of the _oppr_ R package.
+I sincerely apologize for submitting an updated version of the _oppr_ R package so soon after its initial release on CRAN.
+Prof Brian Ripley alerted me to the fact that the current version on CRAN is failing illegal memory address checks (https://cran.r-project.org/web/checks/check_results_oppr.html).
+This version should address these issues.
+I am extremely sorry for taking up more of your time.

+Cheers,

+Jeff

 ## R CMD check results

-0 errors | 0 warnings | 2 notes
+0 errors | 0 warnings | 2 note

 ## Notes

 * checking CRAN incoming feasibility ...
 NOTE
-    Maintainer: 'Jeffrey O Hanson <jeffrey.hanson@uqconnect.edu.au>'
+    Maintainer: ‘Jeffrey O Hanson <jeffrey.hanson@uqconnect.edu.au>’
-    New submission

-    Possibly mis-spelled words in DESCRIPTION:
-      Prioritizations (6:5)
-      prioritizations (10:64, 16:5)

-    **This package is a new submission.
-The words "Prioritizations" and "prioritizations" are correct and are not mis-spelled.**
+    Days since last update: 2

 * checking package dependencies ...
 NOTE
     Package suggested but not available for checking: 'gurobi'